adamsilver/adamsilver.io-jekyll/_posts/2014-12-29-dont-use-ajax-to-display-personalised-content-on-cached-pages.md

 categories: js
 ---

 Sometimes, developers are on a pursuit to reduce page-load time by utilising content caching [[0](#ref0)].
 This is useful until a page contains personalised content, meaning this type of caching can't neccessarily be used.
 This is because a user might receive the cached version of somebody elses personalised content.
 The problem arises with the suggestion that this can be solved using AJAX to request the personalised content and this is problematic for several reasons.

+## Personalised content

 Before discussing the problems, let's define personalised content.
 Personalised content is any content that is specific to a user.
 The most basic example would be a "Logout" link because the page knows that *you* are logged in and that *you* may want to logout.

 ## Architecture

 *Is there one extra request for personalised content or multiple?
 Do you serve it as JSON and then parse that on the client?
 How do you organise your scripts for this?
 How do you organise the view partials for this on the server?
-At what point is personalised content not essential to the user-experienced and how does that affect architecture?* What seems like a simple use of AJAX has a significant effect on architecture and it doesn't stop there.
+At what point is personalised content not essential to the user-experienced and how does that affect architecture?*

+What seems like a simple use of AJAX has a significant effect on architecture and it doesn't stop there.

 ## Accessibility

 If the user doesn't have Javascript (or they have it but not the capability to make AJAX requests, traverse or manipulate the Document etc) they will be unable to use this functionality.
-This goes against all the principles of Progressive Enhancement [[1](#ref1)] and is completely against the spirit of the web.
+This goes against the principle of Progressive Enhancement [[1](#ref1)] and is completely against the spirit of the web.
 And in the case of "logging out" this would obviously be a poor decision.
 Furthermore, extra effort would be required to ensure the injected content is accessibile to screen readers.
-This alone is reason enough to realise this is an unacceptable solution.
+This alone is reason enough to realise this is an unacceptable technical solution.

 ## Design

 Christian Heilmann rightly says that *AJAX shouldn't break the web* [[2](#ref2)] and using it in this way is doing just that.
 He also highlights that when AJAX is used, it is important to remember how much the browser does for free, that subtly goes unnoticed.
 This includes displaying a loading indicator with  progress bar as well as handling page not found and timeout errors.
 Utilising AJAX and content-caching like this, means the page is only half loaded and half rendered at which point, and sometime later, the personalised content is injected.
 The experience is likely to be at least a little jarring as the page fills in the gaps.

 Solutions may include loading spinners, hiding content and transitions but in reality they are far from perfect.
 Also, the user may not see the various updates as they are busy interacting further down the page.
 This is all exacabated on slower connections.

 ## Effort